How to appeal a health coverage or benefits decision

 - Your application for Health First Colorado was denied.

-- You didn’t receive a response to your application.
+- You didn’t get a response to your application.

 - A service you get is set to be reduced or stopped.